Skip to main content Skip to footer

 Awareness-Raising Workshops for your Community

 This is an application-based programme of bespoke, introductory online workshops for up to 20 CVGs across the UK.
 These are for CVGs staff and the people they work with to learn more about the practical use of the Human Rights Act, and how the legal duties and rights can be used to challenge the social injustices and disadvantage they are seeking to change.
-Find out about the impact of the 2023 workshops on our impact page.

 Design a Community Support Solution